Hiwen-STEM/MaxHeap/README.md

       -1 is also returned if all of the files within are deleted...
      	   + No arguments required...

+  ## def isPerfect(INFO)
+     +Returns 1 if the tree is a perfect tree or -1 if not...
+     	      +INFO = information list

   ## def isFullTree(INFO)
-     +Returns 1 if the tree is a full tree or -1 if not...
+     +Retruns 1 if all nodes in the tree have 0 or 2 children; -1 if not...
      	      +INFO = information list

   ## def BreadthFirstOne(INFO, value)